- Home

 Accessing superannuation early

-- on compassionate grounds to pay for medical treatment
+- on compassionate grounds, including to pay for medical treatment

-- if you’re diagnosed with a terminal illness – you may need to provide supporting documentation.
+- if you are diagnosed with a life-limiting illness – you may need to provide supporting documentation, which your doctor can arrange.

 To access your super early, contact the Australian Taxation Office (ATO).
-For more on this see Early access to your super, call the ATO on 13 10 20, or contact your super fund.
+For more on this see Early access to your super or call the ATO on 13 10 20.

-Our Legal and Financial Referral Service may be able to connect you with a professional who can help.
+Cancer Council may be able to connect you with a professional to help you access your super.
 Call 13 11 20 for more information.

 Check your insurance

-People often don’t realise that they may have insurance attached to their super.
-Many industry super funds, as well as some retail funds, offer insurance by default.
-In many cases, you will be covered as long as you did not choose to “opt out”.
+People often don’t realise that they may have insurance attached to their superannuation.
+Many super funds may offer insurance by default – so you will be covered as long as you did not choose to opt out.

 Types of insurance provided through super funds can include income protection, total and permanent disability, and life insurance (may be called death cover).